oblac/jodd-site/content/madvoc/12+rest.md

 *Madvoc* supports REST APIs as well!
 Common thing with mapping REST endpoints is to specify _macros_: parts of request path that represents an ID - or input parameter, in general.
 Of course, you can use macros on any request, not only for the REST apis.

-To simplify building the REST apis, *Madvoc* provides `@RestAction` annotation that does two things differently:
+To simplify building the REST apis, *Madvoc* provides `@RestAction` annotation that does two things specifically to the REST:

 1. it changes the naming strategy for REST apis, and
 2. renders the result object as JSON.